 Colonel C. S. Drew, First Oregon Cavalry, was sent in 1862 to scout a location for an Army post to protect settlers in the new West.
 The site, pictured here 42 miles north of present-day Klamath Falls, was chosen for its abundant water, timber, pastureland, and beauty.
-Troop ...
+Troop C, First ...

 After Modocs attacked peace commissioners during negotiations, murdering General Edward Canby and Reverend Thomas, General George Sherman ordered the tribe’s “utter extermination.”
 Shortly thereafter, the Army launched a new assault on the Indian stronghold.
 Troops cut off the trail between the lava beds and Tule Lake, their water supply.
 That night Modocs fled their natural fortress.